Xarelto Extensive Bleeding Lawsuit Helpline

 What is a Brain Hemorrhage?

 A brain hemorrhage is caused by an artery in the brain bursting and causing localized bleeding in the surrounding area.
 Extensive bleeding is fatal.
-Pradaxa causes extensive bleeding.
-Class action lawyers are accepting cases for brain bleeds from patients taking Pradaxa.
+Xarelto causes extensive bleeding.
+Class action lawyers are accepting cases for brain bleeds from patients taking Xarelto.

 What Happens During a Brain Hemorrhage?